eja/tibula/README.md

 * **Data Portability:** A practical Import/Export feature allows for smooth data interchange of entire module definitions and their content in JSON format.
 * **Multi-Database Support:** Run your application on either SQLite for simplicity and portability or MySQL for production scale.

+## Security & Deployment Best Practices

+> [!IMPORTANT]
+> Tibula grants administrators the power to modify the database schema and execute dynamic SQL logic.
+To ensure your data remains secure, follow these best practices for production deployments:

+1. **Private Access Only:** Host Tibula on an Intranet or access it via VPN.
+2. **Reverse Proxy:** Use a reverse proxy like Nginx to manage SSL/TLS certificates and headers.
+Optionally configure a secondary generic authentication layer (e.g., Basic Auth) at the proxy level to shield the application from unauthorized probes.
+3. **Database Hardening:** If using MySQL, use a dedicated database user restricted to the Tibula schema.

 ## Getting Started

 To get started with Tibula, simply clone the repository and build the project using the following commands: